Snacktorio-Modding/example-function-mod/README.md

 In this example, we add an big 'spring' jump when pressing spacebar, emulating the jump you get from springboards in the game.

-Part of the "Official Modding Guide" for Snacktorio:
+Part of the "Creating Custom Content!" guide for Snacktorio: https://steamcommunity.com/sharedfiles/filedetails/?id=3726274367
-https://steamcommunity.com/sharedfiles/filedetails/?id=3726274367